PhilipGriffith/AHPy/README.md

 ('Charisma', 'Age'): 5}
 ```

-Now that we've created all of the necessary pairwise comparison dictionaries, we can create their corresponding Compare objects:
+Now that we've created all of the necessary pairwise comparison dictionaries, we'll create their corresponding Compare objects and use the dictionaries as input:

 ```python
 >>> experience = ahpy.Compare('Experience', experience_comparisons, precision=3, random_index='saaty')